-Read this important information about your Policy, as well as the important information in the original disclosure document issued to you, before making a decision.
-The issue date of your original Policy will determine which of the relevant PDSs listed below applies:
+Read this important information about your Policy, as well as the important information in the original disclosure document issued to you listed below, before making a decision.

-- TOWER Protection Policy Product Disclosure Statement 1 April 2005 - TOWER Protection Policy Product Disclosure Statement 1 November 2005 ndard Benefits eath erminal Illness dvanced Payment remium Freeze waranteed Personal (or Business) hsurability further information, see 'Benefits' in r PDS (Page 65) Available to ages 16-70 for Life Protection Plan Maximum benefit amount Life Protection Plan - Any financially justifiable amount Any benefits will be paid to the trustee who will then pay such benefits in accordance with the governing rules of the superannuation fund.
+• Tower Protection Policy Product Disclosure Statement 2 April 2007 (PDS)

+Key Features Key Benefits Key Limitations and Exclusions Key Features Pays a lump sum benefit in the event a Life Insured: dies; or is diagnosed as being terminally ill; or meets the relevant criteria for any of the optional benefits selected Life Protection Plan ends when one of the following occurs: The Plan end date; Policy anniversary prior to Life Insured's 100th birthday (Over age 65 must be working a minimum 10 hours per week); The Life Insured dies; The death benefit is reduced to nil due to payment of other benefits; Standard Benefits • Death • Terminal Illness • Advanced Payment • Premium Freeze • Inflation Protection • Guaranteed (Personal or Business) Insurability For further information, see 'Benefits' in your PDS (Page 25) Available to ages 16-70 for Life Protection Plan Maximum benefit amount Life Protection Plan - Any financially justifiable amount Any benefits will be paid to the trustee who will then pay such benefits in accordance with the governing rules of the superannuation fund.
 Exclusions Death benefit not payable if caused by intentionally self-inflicted act in the first 13 months of original Policy commencement, Policy increase (only in respect of the increase) or Policy reinstatement.
-For more information on reductions or exclusions of benefit payments, refer to ional Benefits your PDS (Page 70) Available to ages 16-60 for TPD PD (own occupation and standalone not vailable) TPD Maximum benefit amount is up to \$2,500,000 r PDS (Page 65) benefits listed above may not all be licable to your Policy.
-For further Any benefits will be paid to the trustee who will then pay such benefits in accordance with the governing rules of the superannuation fund.
-Exclusions TPD benefit and Waiver of Premium Benefit not payable if the disability occurs as a result of an intentionally self-inflicted act.
-For more information on reductions or - r further information, see 'Benefits' in ur PDS (Page 65) e benefits listed above may not all be olicable to your Policy.
-For further ormation please read your original PDS.
+For more information on reductions or exclusions of benefit payments, refer to The date we receive a written request from the Policy owner to cancel the Policy; your PDS (Page 33) When the Policy is cancelled due to non- payment of premiums.
+Optional Benefits TPD (own occupation and standalone not available) Available to ages 16-60 for TPD TPD Maximum benefit amount is up to \$3,000,000 Death Buy-Back on TPD Premium Relief For further information, see 'Benefits' in Any benefits will be paid to the trustee who will then pay such benefits in accordance with the governing rules of the superannuation fund. your PDS (Page 25) Exclusions TPD benefit and Waiver of Premium Benefit not payable if the disability occurs as a result of an intentionally self- inflicted act.
+For more information on reductions or exclusions of benefit payments, refer to your PDS (Page 33)